 I myself received an angry phone call from an attorney to whom I gave a less than a five-star review.
 I didn’t rake them over the coals, but I wasn’t five stars happy.
 An attorney from the firm, not the one I used, called me within hours of posting my review.
 He didn’t bother to introduce himself; he just began yelling at me as soon as I answered the phone.
 I hung up the phone and immediately went back to amend my review and include this attorney’s actions in my review.

-This is how not to handle the situation.
+This is how not to handle your bad reviews.
 I didn’t rate them the worst possible at one star, and this attorney flew off the handle, going out of his way to call and yell at me.
 This only succeeded in getting his firm even worse review.
+Not all of your business reviews are going to be five-star positive from satisfied clients.
+That’s ok.
+If they were, people would assume they were fake.

 A better way of handling the situation would have been to call me and find out why I was less than five star happy.
 He could have turned the situation around, and I would have amended my review to be more positive.